chrisbryant01/python_movie_trailers/README.md

 <br>

- #### This will overwrite / create new fresh_tomatoes.html file which can be used to edit any html within the fresh_tomatoes.py file.
+ <i>This will overwrite / create new fresh_tomatoes.html file which can be used to edit any html within the fresh_tomatoes.py file. </i>